Swissquote Review 2026 – A great Swiss Broker

 We will see what it takes to open an account at Swissquote.

 Opening an account at Swissquote can be done entirely online.
-But you may have to wait until you get someone on call for the video identification, which can take a while (more than 10 minutes), depending on when you call.
+However, depending on when you call, you may have to wait until you get someone on call for the video identification, which can take a while (more than 10 minutes).

 Other than that, the account opening process is very straightforward.
 You must give your personal information and answer questions about your financial knowledge.
 These are the same questions every broker will ask you—nothing surprising.